 File presentation lets you upload files and share them in a meeting.
 Your meeting account includes a cloud-based file library that you can access from your own meeting room and anyone else's meeting room.
 (Your files stay with you, not the meeting room.)
-Guests cannot share files without a meeting account.
+Guests can't share files without a meeting account.

-When you share a file or video, everyone can follow along on their computers and on their Android smartphones or iOS devices.
+When you share a file or video, everyone can follow along on their computers and their Android smartphones or iOS devices.
 The meeting stage shows you what you are sharing and displays presentation controls.
 The meeting host (and co-hosts), presenters, and the person sharing the file can navigate in the file using the presentation controls.

 Anyone can share their screen, an application window, a whiteboard, or a file within the meeting, without being promoted.
 If you'd like, you can restrict sharing in your meeting room to only yourself and presenters.
 Turning off open sharing requires the host to promote a guest to the Presenter role before they can share a file.